 If the harvest cycle is excessive, check for these issues:

 - Defective harvest assist assembly – If the harvest assist assembly is broken or not properly installed, readjust of have it replaced by an authorized technician.

 - Uneven ice formation on the evaporator – When the ice is uneven on the evaporator, there could be a refrigerant charge or leak.
-This MUST be handled by a certified technician.
+This MUST be handled by an authorized technician.

 - Defective hot gas valve – If the hot gas valve is broken or out of alignment, this could extend the harvest time.
 Have an authorized technician readjust or fix it immediately.

 - Dirty evaporator – The evaporator is crucial during the freezing and harvest cycles.
 If it’s dirty, clean it to improve performance.